fxlin/p3-tee/docs/quickerstart.md

 ##### Result

 The screenshot below shows the end result on WSL.
-It;s recommended to connect with WSL's `ssh` client on Windows.
+It's recommended to connect with WSL's `ssh` client on Windows.

 ![](wsl-xterm.png)